rbdl/rbdl/README.md

 Recent Changes
 ==============
+   * 13 July 2014: New version 2.3.1:
+     * fixed angular momentum computation.
+Version 2.3.0 produced wrong results.
+(Thanks to Hilario Tome and Benjamin Michaud for reporting!)
+     * fixed library version number for the LuaModel addon.
    * 14 March 2014: New version 2.3.0:
      * Joint Space Inertia Matrix does not get cleared anymore when calling CompositeRigidBodyAlgorithm
      * using the default column-major ordering when using Eigen3